-Magusto is a traditional folk holiday that is celebrated in different parts of the country either on Saint Simon's Day on September 29 or All Saints' Day on November 1 or Saint Martin's Day on November 11.
+Magusto is a traditional folk holiday that is celebrated in different parts of the country either on Saint Simon's Day (September 29), on All Saints' Day (November 1) or on Saint Martin's Day (November 11).
 Generally, the word “magusto” comes from the Latin “magnus ustus” and means “big fire,” so the celebrations are marked by bonfire gatherings of close friends and families.

-Throughout festival, the streets are usually taken by young people.
+Throughout festival, the streets are usually packed with young people.
 Ritually, the boys bring the wine, and the girls bring the chestnuts.
 The bonfires are typically lit with pine needles and sticks, and the chestnuts are roasted directly in the fire.
 The adults sing and dance, jumping over the fire while children play wildly to dirt their faces with ash and soot.